Cryptocurrency bubble: 2020–2021 booms

 By 19 May, Bitcoin had dropped in value by 30% to $31,000, Ethereum by 40%, and Dogecoin by 45%.
 Nearly all cryptocurrencies were down by double-digit percentages.
 Major cryptocurrency exchange Binance went down amid a market-wide price crash and traders are now seeking justice for their losses.
 This was partly in response to Elon Musk's announcement that Tesla would suspend payments using the Bitcoin network due to environmental concerns, along with an announcement from the People's Bank of China reiterating that digital currencies cannot be used for payments.

 Bitcoin and other cryptocurrencies experienced a solid recovery after Elon Musk met with leading Bitcoin mining companies to develop more sustainable and efficient Bitcoin mining.
 After bottoming out on 19 July, by early September Bitcoin had reached $52,633.54 while Ethereum grew by over 100% to $3,952.13.
 After a short but significant fall, both cryptos peaked on 7 November 2021 at $67,566.83 and $4,812.09, respectively.
 The NASDAQ would peak 12 days later on 19 November at 16,057.44.

 In September, Bitcoin officially became legal tender in El Salvador with many news sources wondering what countries would be next.

 As of October 2021, China has continued shutting down crypto trading and mining activities.

 As of October 2024, Tesla has not yet resumed payment with Bitcoin, although they do accept payment with Dogecoin on select items.

-2021–2024 crash
+2022 crash

 After its peak, the crypto market began to fall with the rest of the market.
 By the end of 2021, Bitcoin had fallen nearly 30% from its peak down to $47,686.81, and Ethereum had fallen about 23% to $3,769.70.
 In December 2022, The Washington Post reported that there was "the sense that the crypto bubble has definitively popped, taking with it billions of dollars of investments made by regular people, pension funds, venture capitalists, and traditional companies".